 Do I need to complete requirements for the doctoral degree in order to apply?

 You should only apply if you will complete your degree requirements before the start date of training.
 Many programs will accept a fellow if they have to complete their dissertation or have remaining course work, with the understanding that these requirements will be completed prior to beginning the residency and some will require the completion.
 For most applicants, the major unmet degree requirement is their dissertation.
 Programs may ask applicants specific questions about the status of their dissertations (e.g., if data are collected and the proposed date of defense).
-If you have not completed your dissertation, please have the Director of your graduate program complete the Document Verification Form and include it with applications to all programs.
+If you have not completed your dissertation, please have the Director of your graduate program complete the Doctoral Training Verification Form and include it with applications to all programs.

 Is it necessary for the doctoral degree to be awarded before the start date of postdoctoral training?